 Typeface or Symbol Meaning Example AaBbCc123 This type is used for names of commands, files, and directories used within the text.
+View the readme.txt file.
 It also depicts on-screen computer output and prompts.
 Main# AaBbCc123 This bold type appears in command examples.
 It shows text that must be typed in exactly as shown.
-Main# sys AaBbCc123 This italicized type appears in command examples as a parameter place holder.
+AaBbCc123 This italicized type appears in command examples as a parameter place holder.
 Replace the indicated text with the appropriate real name or value when using the command.
-To establish a Telnet session, enter: host# telnet IP-address This also shows book titles, special terms, or words to be emphasized.
+To establing the set of the indicated text with the enter: host# telnet IP-address This also shows book titles, special terms, or words to be emphasized.
 Read your User's Guide thoroughly. [] Command items shown inside brackets are optional and can be used or excluded as the situation demands.
 Do not type the brackets. host# ls[-a]